 The company was nominated on the strength of its published, peer-reviewed research (Health Environments Research & Design Journal, 2014, 2015) and the string of international awards the studies generated, including citations from the International Academy for Design & Health (2014), the Environmental Design Research Association (2017), and Planetree International (2017).

 The editorial jury for the R&D awards also took into account that Sky Factory’s products are the only installations of their kind to be research-verified biophilic design applications whose research has been presented at the Royal College of Physicians (European Healthcare Design Conference, 2019) and at The Salk Institute of Biological Sciences (Academy of Neuroscience for Architecture Conference, 2020 and 2018).

-With the continued interest in sustainable guidelines within established building standards such as BREEAM, in Europe, and LEED (plus WELL) in the U.S., properties owners and managers are searching for evidence-based solutions for existing properties.
+With the continued interest in sustainable guidelines within established building standards such as BREEAM, in Europe, and LEED (plus WELL) in the U.S., commercial property owners and managers are searching for evidence-based solutions for their portfolio.
 As Carl Elefante, the former president of the American Institute of Architects has succinctly noted, “the greenest building is the one that already exists.”
-Hence, the onus is on finding ways to retrofit older interiors to extend their longevity and usefulness without compromising the health, safety, and wellness of its occupants.
+Hence, the onus is on finding ways to retrofit older interiors to extend their longevity and usefulness without compromising the health, safety, and wellness of their occupants.